badgateway/ketting/readme.md

 interface and make it easier to follow REST best practices more strictly.

-It provides some useful abstractions that make it easier to work with true hypermedia / HATEAOS servers.
+It provides some useful abstractions that make it easier to work with true hypermedia / HATEOAS servers.
 It currently parses [HAL][hal] and has a deep understanding of links and embedded resources.
 There's also support for parsing and following links from HTML documents, and it understands the HTTP `Link:` header.